keyko-io/odyssey-dashboard/README.md

     - KLM access request is made to Merck
     - Payment for data access is made
     - KLM query (shipment ID, temperature threshold value) is sent to run on Merck data set
-    - Query is run by Merck against temperature data dataset
+    - Query is run by Merck against temperature dataset
 1. Based on query result, "True" or "False" response is returned to KLM (i.e. no source data is returned)
 1. A prompt is displayed asking "Accept Shipment?"
     - Two option buttons are "Yes" and "No"